The Four-Legged Medicare stool

 If you still do not qualify during the Special Circumstances outlined in that document, there is one carrier in Illinois that will issue you a Medicare Supplement policy any time throughout the year on a guaranteed issue basis (no preexisting conditions) regardless of your age or health history.
 That carrier is Blue Cross Blue Shield of Illinois.

-In 2023, the Medicare part D deductible is $505 annually.
-In 2024, the Medicare Part D deductible will increase to $545.
+The Open Enrollment period for Medicare Part D – for outpatient prescription drug coverage is October 15th through December 7th.
+The Medicare Part D deductible $590 in 2025.
 That deductible is only required to be paid for outpatient prescription drugs that are considered Tier 2 Generic and “Brand name drugs” as well as Specialty drugs.
 On most insurance company formulary lists, those drugs are considered “Tier 3” or higher.
 If you are not taking Tier 2 Generic drugs or Brand name or Specialty drugs when you are first eligible for part D you may be best positioned by purchasing the lowest priced part D plan available in your area because again, there is no deductible required on most part D plans for Tier 1 Generic drugs.

 There are four payment stages with a Medicare part D plan.